 When comparing PyCharm vs Codenvy, the Slant community recommends PyCharm for most people.
-In the question“What are the best Python IDEs?”
-PyCharm is ranked 1st while Codenvy is ranked 12th.
+In the question“What are the best Python IDEs or editors?”
+PyCharm is ranked 1st while Codenvy is ranked 15th.
 The most important reason people chose PyCharm is:

 PyCharm has CVS, Git, Subversion and Mercurial integration.